Skip to content

 12. Multi-timeframe monitoring

-13. Primary chart: Entry timeframe
+13. Primary chart: Analysis timeframe

 14. Secondary view: Higher timeframe for bias context